cs-wangchong/InferROI-Replication/README.md

   - `max_tokens = 1024` for limiting the numbers of generated tokens

 ### Data
 Download datasets using this figshare [link](https://figshare.com/s/6b5623b4d2a18cf1e66e).
 Unzip the `data.zip` file, which includes the DroidLeaks dataset, JLeaks dataset, the 100 suspicious methods, and the 100 Apache Lucene methods.
-The statistics of the two datasets are excerpted from their papers as follow.
+The statistics of resource distribution in two datasets are excerpted from their papers as follow.

 <img src="images/droidleaks.png" alt="DroidLeaks" width="500"/>